Social media is a great, free way to network with your academic community

 Pro Tip: Did you know you can share you Instagram stories to your Facebook profile?
 This is an easy way to share your content with more people.

-I love stories because I can hop on and say hi to my audience.
+I love stories because I can hop on and say hi to people.
 I can ask them a question using a poll or quiz.

 LinkedIn is a professional networking site.
 But it’s more social than you might think.